By Linda Joy Singleton

 One of the most vital aspects of timeless writing is voice.
 Every serious reader, every writer has (or must develop), a strong sense of what voice is.
 Yet, like time, voice eludes definition.

 Of course, I’m going to try and define it.
-To me, voice is the promise of the first page – the texture of the writing.
+To me,

 Continue Reading Guest Post: Padma Venkatraman on Voice: Writing Lean, Spare or Lush, Rich »